 5. Black Lightning (DC)

-Besides being able to generate and control electricity, Jefferson Pierce can also turn himself into electricity, becoming a being of pure energy.
+Besides generating and controlling electricity, Jefferson Pierce can also turn himself into electricity, becoming a being of pure energy.
 He can also generate immensely powerful electric force fields to protect himself.
-He also has the power of energy absorption, allowing him to regenerate in case his energy levels drop.
+He also has energy absorption power, allowing him to regenerate in case his energy levels drop.
 He can also tap into the speed of lightning and move at superhuman speeds.

 4. Shazam (DC)

 By speaking the word Shazam, Billy Batson is engulfed by a bolt of lightning that transforms him into an incredibly powerful being.
 He’s empowered with the gifts of ancient gods given to him by the Wizard.
 One of the powers he possesses is the Power of Zeus.
-Zeus’ power, besides the magic thunderbolt that transforms him, grants Billy Batson other abilities.
+Besides the magic thunderbolt that transforms him, Zeus’ power grants Billy Batson other abilities.

 He can also use the lightning as a weapon by blasting it at opponents.
 He was once able to incapacitate Superman using magical lightning.
 He can also use the lightning to heal others and himself and travel through dimensions.